Novaes/ouro/readme.md

 ### Auto-tuner that builds optimized kernels for CNNs ###

-    The three different methods to compute the convolution are each one in their branches: Direct Method (master), Lowering (wip/optlowering) and Convolution by FFT (wip/fastconvolution)
+    The three different methods to compute the convolution are each one in their branches: Direct Method (dev/direct-mt-mk), Lowering (dev/lowering-mt) and Convolution by FFT (wip/fastconvolution)

     requirements:
         Terra (github.com/zdevito/terra)
-        Accelerate framework for dgemm/convolution tests

     running:
-        image test: use makefile (It generates imageconv.o) numerical tests: terra src/convolution.lua (it generates numconv.o) *Make sure terra is in your $PATH or you have an alias to it
+        image test: use makefile (It generates imageconv.o) numerical tests: terra src/convolution.lua (it generates dconv.o or sconv.o (Single/Double Precision) )
+        *Make sure terra is in your $PATH or you have an alias to it

     most important branches:
+        -> dev/master: it has all three methods merged.
-        -> dev/direct-mt-mk: by Direct method (multi-threaded and over multiple-kernels) -> dev/lowering-mt: by Lowering (multi-threaded, using optimized GEMM) -> wip/fastconvolution: by FFT method (using kernels: FFTKERNELS, TRANSPOSE and CMULT) wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/mthreading: Direct method only multi-threading
+        -> dev/direct-mt-mk: by Direct method (multi-threaded and over multiple-kernels) -> dev/lowering-mt: by Lowering (multi-threaded, using optimized GEMM) -> wip/fastconvolution: by FFT method (using kernels: FFTKERNELS, TRANSPOSE and CMULT) dev/direct-vec: Direct method only using vecinstr
-        wip/vectinstr: Direct method only using vecinstr
-        wip/benchmarks: Benchmark with MKL for Direct and FFT
+        dev/direct-mt: 2D (Spatial) direct convolution

     most important files:
+        src/tuner.lua: auto-tuner.
+It test the three methods.
+Use tuner.lua --help to see options. benchmarks/convolution.c: main benchmarks with other implementations
-        src/convolution.lua: generates the numerical convolution over an image references/convolution.cpp: future benchmarking with other implementations
+        src/imageconv.lua: generates an RGB image convolution
         src/examples/: some minimal code of implemented features

     libs:
-        image.t:image library (adapted to the project needs from github.com/jameshegarty/darkroom) matrixtestharness.t: time measure in the auto-tuning process multithreads.t: multi-thread library based on pthreads
+        image.t:image library (adapted to the project needs from github.com/jameshegarty/darkroom)
+        <method>-matrixtestharness.t: time measure in the auto-tuning process.
+        <method>-mthreads: multi-thread library based on pthreads
-        fftkernels.t: n-point kernels for FFT
+        fft-kernels.t: n-point kernels for FFT

     branching tags:
       wip: works in progress